Engineering-Research-and-Development/true-connector-execution_core_container/doc/SECURITY.md

 ## Connector user

-This user is used to authorize request on:
+This user is used to authorize requests on:

 ```
 /data